 To request a list of third parties supporting these categories, please contact firstname.lastname@example.org.

-Although data is stored centrally, all communication is segmented between the separate companies.
-Signing up to either mailing list for example will provide content from the relevant company, and subscribers can opt in or out of the respective mailing lists on an individual basis.
-We may on occasion share content between companies when we believe the information will be relevant and valuable.
+Although data is stored centrally, all communication is segmented between the two separate companies.
+For example, signing up to either mailing list will provide content from the relevant company, and subscribers can opt-in or out of the respective mailing lists on an individual basis.
+We may, on occasion, share content between companies when we believe the information will be relevant and valuable.

 The exception is information collected from surveys, feedback and questionnaires, which are held only for the duration of its usefulness i.e. the duration of a campaign.
 The data is then anonymised and retained for internal evidential purposes, or deleted.

 Recordsure will help you should you have any complaints about the processing of your personal data.
 Under the GDPR, you have the right to lodge a complaint with the Supervisory Authority, the Information Commissioner’s Office (ICO), who are the national authority responsible for the protection of personal data.
 A complaint can be made to the ICO via their website: ico.org.uk or through their helpline: 0303 123 1113.

 We reserve the right to change this statement.
 Changes will be published on our website www.recordsure.com/privacy-policy/ and previous versions will continue to be available here.
 We will notify you of any material changes to this statement via email (where possible) but recommend that you also check this statement regularly so that you are informed of any changes.